 How to Avoid Altitude Sickness in Manaslu Circuit Trek?

 Altitude sickness can happen to anyone who escalates to higher altitudes without giving their body time to adjust to the change in oxygen and pressure levels.
 So, it does not happen to a specific age, fitness or gender.
 Since it is not specific, it is best that everyone who goes for a Manaslu circuit trek follow measures that can minimize the risks of altitude sickness.
+Do note that these tips will also help you in other high altitude treks such as the EBC Trek.
+Here is a good post on preparing for the Everest Base Camp Trek.

 Maintain Body Hydration